Copywriting · 8 min read

 • "re: the email I promised"

-In our data, first-name personalisation adds 2–4 percentage points in open rate on average — but only on lists where the name field is clean.
-Broken personalisation ("Hi ,") has the opposite effect.
+Adds 2–4 percentage points — but only when name data is clean.
+Broken tags have the opposite effect.

 • "{{first_name}}, your monthly send report is ready"